Study Says Pumped Breast Milk Has Higher Levels of Harmful Bacteria Than Nursing

 For new mums who have to get back to work, the ability to pump breast milk and store this 'liquid gold' for their babies is a godsend.
 Yet, as mums, we can't help but wonder about breastfeeding vs pumping pros and cons.
 Are there any differences between pumped breast milk and the milk obtained from direct latching?

-Here are some very interesting findings from the study:
+Here are some very interesting findings:

 - Breast milk DOES contain some bacteria, and is not sterile.